Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ### v1.3.0
 - Added the `Action Mode` property that originated from the Button.
-- Added the `Focused Texture` property that originated from the Texture Button.
+- Added the `Focused Texture` property that originated from the TextureButton.
 - Added a new custom `Focused Sound` property, based on the Texture Button's `Focused Texture` property.
 - Fixed several bugs.
 - Fixed the default values of some properties that were mistakenly left undefined.